-Dr. Brent Bibles is Distance Education Professor of Wildlife Biology.
+Dr. Brent Bibles is a Graduate Professor of Wildlife Biology.
 He received a Ph.D. and M.S. in Wildlife and Fisheries Science from the University of Arizona and BS in Fisheries and Wildlife from Utah State.
 Brent has been involved in wildlife management since the 1980’s and is a well-respected expert in the field.
 Besides working in academia, he has worked for state wildlife and federal land management agencies.
 He is primarily an ornithologist but works with all taxa.
 He has worked with several threatened or endangered species, most recently the Mexican Spotted Owls and black-footed ferrets.

 Dr. Bibles is an excellent teacher and works at delivering courses using question-driven instruction.
 His contribution to the Sustainable Natural Resource Management track of the MS in Professional Science is to add his management experience, quantitative abilities, and student-focused teaching style to the curriculum.